 The U.S. approach is the most consumer-centric model.
 By consolidating fees and the overall process, our nation’s model simplifies the experience, provides greater certainty of success to both buyers and sellers, and provides guidelines that ensure the accuracy of housing inventory made available to real estate professionals and consumers, all at comparable or lower total costs than those in other countries.

-Why should real estate professionals make the money they do in commissions when so much information is available online?
+Why should real estate professionals make the money they do in compensation when so much information is available online?

 Real estate brokers provide essential guidance as consumers navigate the legal, financial and community aspects of a purchase, including everything from determining property value to negotiating the price.
 They also make local broker marketplaces, which online housing portals tap into, possible because of all the information they input into those databases.
 And REALTORS®’ annual income is just $43,330 and 88% are small businesses, a majority of which are women-owned.

-How does the current approach to commissions benefit small businesses?
+How does the current approach to compensation benefit small businesses?

-Access to inventory and free advertising as well as the practice of the listing broker paying the buyer brokers’ commission incentivizes participation in these local real estate marketplaces and creates the largest, most accessible and most accurate source of housing information available to consumers.
+Local real estate marketplaces create the largest, most accessible and most accurate source of housing information available to consumers.
 That levels the playing field among brokerages, allowing small brokerages to compete with large ones, and provides for unprecedented competition among brokers, including different service and pricing models for consumers.